The Davis Campus suspended normal operations due to smoke impacts from the Camp Fire, which was burning almost 100 miles away.

 During the Camp Fire in 2018, UC Davis Health remained fully operational, though classes were canceled.
 The Davis Campus closed for classes and to the general public, but there were still students that needed dining services, as well as animals in our care.
 Those essential duties required employees to come to campus, while others could work remotely from their homes.

 Policy for Emergency Events and Hazardous Situations

-Since last year, we have developed a policy to guide decisions during such an incident.
-Specifically, the policy establishes condition levels that grants the Chancellor authority to temporarily change the UC Davis' Operating Status to:
+UC Davis has a policy to guide decisions during wildfires, pandemics and other incidents.
+Specifically, the policy establishes condition levels that grants the Chancellor authority to temporarily change UC Davis' Operating Status to: